The Romance of Roopmati and Baz Bahadur

 But swift surcease.”

-A love story and a historical fiction tied beautifully with a string of heart-touching poems and songs, Mandu: The Romance of Roopmati and Baz Bhadur shows its readers how true love can transcend every barrier.
+A love story and a historical fiction tied beautifully with a string of heart-touching poems and songs, Mandu: The Romance of Roopmati and Baz Bahadur shows its readers how true love can transcend every barrier.
 Baz Bahadur, the last Sultan of Malwa, is a poet and musician with a dark and bloody past.
 He falls in love with Roopmati, a village girl devoted to the Narmada River.

 In a nutshell

 Set in 16th century India, Mandu: The Romance of Roopmati and Baz Bahadur is said to be based on a true story about Sultan Baz Bahadur and the beautiful Roopmati.
 Enchanted by her melodious voice as he rides near the Narmada, Baz asks Roopmati to accompany him back to his palace, where both of them could have countless mehfils, filled with art and music.
-However, Roopmati is not ready to part with her beloved Narmada, and posed a condition to the Sultan that she would only accompany him if she could see her Narmada from the palace.
+However, Roopmati is not ready to part with her beloved Narmada and posed a condition to the Sultan that she would only accompany him if she could see her Narmada from the palace.

 Fulfilling her condition in a way totally unimaginable for Roopmati, Baz brought her home.
 Who knew that the love for classical music would not only make them great friends but also lovers to look up to?
-However, tension was brewing in Agra at the Mughal Emperor Akbar’s palace, who was planning to capture Mandu.
-The prize would not only be the wealth of the kingdom, but even Roopmati.
+However, tension was brewing in Agra at the Mughal Emperor Akbar’s palace, which was planning to capture Mandu.
+The prize would not only be the wealth of the kingdom but even Roopmati.
 With the ominous sword of a Mughal attack hanging on their heads, will the two lovers be able to unite?

 Personification of Nature

 “The forests cluster together like maidens huddling to gossip, their whispers lost in the clamor of calling birds and rustling breezes.
 And the Narmada, the sensuous, captivating river of the plains, she needs no adornment, but will not listen.